patrickbucher/read-think-write/content/well-meant-retardation.md

 But in the corporate world, the use of word "problem" is frowned upon.
 It's the same mechanism at work here: everything resembling negativity is outright hidden, only the positive and uplifting is allowed to surface.

 Consider a directed graph where an edge (i.e. a solution) leads from a bad (negative) to a good (positive) state.
 We know that we're at the bad place, we know that we're supposed to move towards the good place, and we know the path to cross for that purpose.
 But for some reason it is not allowed to state 1) where the bad state is located, and 2) why it is bad to be there.
-Try drawing a graph with an edge leading to a node named _good_, but it must not be stated at which node that edge goes out.
+Try drawing a graph with an edge leading to a node named _good_, but it must not be stated where the node is located from which that edge goes out.

 Finding a solution requires a clear problem statement.
 Unfortunately, many people mistake the tool for the solution, which is then applied in vain.
 Where people are not allowed to clearly state problems, nothing is ever improved, because you can't move into the right direction when you don't know where you start.